 institute for Worship Studies in 2008.

-Craig Simpson, Minister of Wellness and Recovery — email@example.com Craig has B.A. from Hastings College and a master’s degree in Psychology from Appalachian State University.
+Craig Simpson, Minister of Wellness and Recovery — firstname.lastname@example.org Craig has B.A. from Hastings College and a master’s degree in Psychology from Appalachian State University.
 After graduating from college, Craig has been a High School and College football coach, a Juvenile Probation Officer, Clinical Counselor, Organizational Psychologist, and manager in the private sector.
-Currently, Craig and his wife Valarie are co-owners and operators of the School of Dance Arts, Inc. Craig began his part time position with WGBC as Outreach Director in Sept. of 2004.
+Currently, Craig and his wife Valarie are co-owners and operators of the School of Dance Arts, Inc. Craig began his position with WGBC as Outreach Director in Sept. of 2004.
 Craig is a certified Life Coach, Addiction Recovery Coach and Co-Dependency Recovery Coach from the International Institute of Coaching Studies (IICS),

 Mary Pollard, Church Administrator — email@example.com

 Pam Burris, Receptionist and Assistant Secretary — firstname.lastname@example.org

 Ray Johnson, Sexton

 Tim Fearnow, CLC Sexton

 Meghan Mines – Choir Director